pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 Thanks.

 #### 2011-07-13 23:19:39 - ptmcg
-Your definition of cont is overly broad, in that it can parse the closing '}' or opening '{' as part of the OneOrMore(pyp.Word(pyp.printables)).
+Your definition of cont is overly broad, in that it can parse the closing '}' or opening '{' as part of the `OneOrMore(pyp.Word(pyp.printables))`.
 You need to remove '{' and '}' from the set of characters that you will accept in a content word.

-If you are using the latest version of pyparsing, the Word class takes a new keyword argument, excludeChars, which makes it easy to use a large, inclusive string of characters, and then specify a few characters you would like excluded from it.
-In this instance, you would just change your Word definition to pyp.Word(pyp.printables, excludeChars='{}').
+If you are using the latest version of pyparsing, the Word class takes a new keyword argument, `excludeChars`, which makes it easy to use a large, inclusive string of characters, and then specify a few characters you would like excluded from it.

+In this instance, you would just change your Word definition to `pyp.Word(pyp.printables, excludeChars='{}')`.
 Otherwise, you would need to do some string operations to create your subset of content word characters, like:

     contentWordChars = ''.join(c for c in pyp.printables if c not in '{}')